iotaledger/tips/text/0038-output-types-for-tokenization-and-sc/0038-output-types-for-tokenization-and-sc.md

 ### Additional Transaction Syntactic Validation Rules

 - `Amount` field must fulfill the dust protection requirements.
-- `Native Token Count` must not be greater than `Max Native Token Count`.
+- `Native Tokens Count` must not be greater than `Max Native Tokens Count`.
 - `Native Tokens` must be lexicographically sorted based on `Token ID`.
 - Each <i>Native Token</i> must be unique in the set of `Native Tokens` based on its `Token ID`.
 No duplicates are allowed.